HiFi DAC on Raspberry Pi

 On the other hand, S/P DIF is famous interface to exchange music data trough optical fiber.
 Music data and clock data are separately transferred, so S/P DIF is relatively large jitter path.

-It is getting popular to connect Hi-Fi DAC device and Raspberry Pi via I2S.
+It is getting popular to connect a Hi-Fi DAC device and a Raspberry Pi via the I2S interface.

-There are a lot of Hi-Fi DACs that are specialised to connect Raspberry Pi via I2S.
+There are a lot of Hi-Fi DACs that are specialized to connect a Raspberry Pi via the I2S interface.

 |DAC+ PRO XLR||PCM5242||22/24MHz||XLR output||$39.90|